 Now that we have identified the biggest reasons why so many drivers leave in the first 90-180 days of starting a new job let’s discuss the things you can do to improve the driver retention rate in your company.

-- Seek feedbacks from drivers on what you can do to improve their working environment and lifestyle.
+4. Seek feedback from drivers on what you can do to improve their working environment and lifestyle.
 Run surveys, talk to your drivers, and seek suggestions.
-It is also recommended to set up an anonymous feedback system to learn more about your fleet and the hidden problems in your company that most drivers don’t feel comfortable to talk about openly.
+It is also recommended to set up an anonymous feedback system to learn more about your fleet and the hidden problems in your company that most drivers don’t feel comfortable talking about openly.

-- Raise driver pay and attract industry professionals who are looking more and more into other blue collar jobs that provide a better lifestyle to them and to their families.
+5. Raise driver pay and attract industry professionals who are looking more and more into other blue-collar jobs that provide a better lifestyle to them and to their families.

-- Incentivize good performances.
+6. Incentivize good performance.
 Initiate programs such as ‘driver of the month’ that reward drivers for increased efficiency, productivity, and maintaining good working relationships with their co-workers and fleet managers.
 Apart from the monetary rewards and bonuses, recognition within the organization is also a great motivator for commercial drivers.

 Apart from the above-mentioned 6 ways to improve driver retention, fleet managers also need to sit with their drivers and educate them about the upcoming ELD mandate.